mostafa-ehab22/Autonomous-VTOL-Aircraft/README.md

 → END
 ```

-> The Wait State uses Step Functions' `.waitForTaskToken` callback pattern.
-The task token is embedded in the command sent to the VTOL.
-The VTOL acknowledges via MQTT → IoT Rule → `SendTaskSuccess` to resume execution.
+> The Wait State uses Step Functions' `.waitForTaskToken` callback pattern. <br>
+> The task token is embedded in the command sent to the VTOL. <br>
+> The VTOL acknowledges via MQTT → IoT Rule → `SendTaskSuccess` to resume execution.

 ## 🌉 Integration: How Onboard Meets Cloud